The Psychology of Consumer Behavior: Understanding Buying habits

 Importance of Understanding Consumer Behavior

-It also helps an organization strategically match its products or services based on its targeted customers' needs.
+It helps organizations strategically align their products or services based on their targeted customers' needs.
 So, it's really important to understand consumer behavior to increase sales and continuous growth.

 Psychological Factors Influencing Consumer Behavior